 Is it Time for a New Water Heater?Gary Shif

+Is it time for a new Water Heater?
 Water heaters wear out over time and years of use, just like everything else.
 Preventive maintenance and prompt repairs can keep the system healthy for over a decade, but sooner or later you’re going to need to install a new system.
-If your water heater is older, and you’re not entirely sure whether or not to install a new one, we recommend talking to a professional in person about it before making any big decisions.
-Still, if your system fits the following symptoms it’s probably a safe bet that you’re going to need a new one sooner rather than later.
+If your water heater is older, and you’re not entirely sure whether or not to install a new one or which type to install, we recommend talking to a professional water heater plumber about it before making any big decisions.
+A plumber who is certified and experienced in water heater systems and type will have greater knowledge and better recommendations than your typical home improvement associate.
+Nevertheless, if your system fits the following symptoms it’s probably a safe bet that you’re going to need a new one sooner rather than later.

 You can exhaust a water heater’s supply of hot water if you put enough demand on it, like taking long showers or having multiple appliances using it at once.
 As a water heater ages, though, the amount of demand necessary to exhaust it will get lower and lower.
 If your water heater seems to be having difficulty providing enough hot water for your needs, it might be that it’s time to install a new system.